Same-sex adoption in Brazil: History

 Examples of adoption by same-sex couples:

 November 11, 2005 − the first LGBT adoption in Brazil, by a lesbian couple from the city of Bagé, Rio Grande do Sul.
 The judge of the Childhood and Youth of Bagé, Marcos Danilo Edon Franco, permitted the adoption of two brothers by a lesbian couple.
 The women had been living in a stable union for seven years.
 One of them had been responsible for the guardianship of the boys since their birth.

 April 6, 2006 − a second adoption by a lesbian couple, and one "provisional guardianship".
 The adoption occurred in the State of Rio Grande do Sul, by a lesbian couple.
 Same-sex couples in committed relationships were allowed to register at any notary public office.
 Although it did not affect federal rights, it gave same-sex couples more equality in many areas.
 Same-sex couples who register have the right to jointly own property, establish custody of children, and claim the right to pensions and property when one partner dies.

 November 23, 2006 − the Justice of the city of Catanduva, São Paulo authorized the adoption of a five-year-old child by a gay couple.
-One man had already adopted the girl.
-The name of his partner was then added to the birth certificate.
-Gay women have been granted adoption rights twice before, but this was the first time they were given to men.

 May 12, 2007 − the Justice of the city of Ribeirão Preto, São Paulo authorized the adoption of four children, all brothers and sisters, by a gay couple.
 Because the Law of Brazil does not allows the separation of siblings in adoption, so they all had to be adopted by the same couple, heterosexual or homosexual.

 August 24, 2007 - the Justice of the city of Rio de Janeiro, Rio de Janeiro authorized the adoption of a child by a lesbian couple.

-May 30, 2008 − in an unprecedented decision in the State of Acre, Judge Luana Cláudia de Albuquerque Campos of the Civil Court of the District of Senador Guiomard rendered a favorable decision involving a gay couple adopting a child.
-The child had already been adopted by one member of the couple at the age of one year.
-The couple had been living in a stable relationship for eight years.
-In January, a request was brought before the Juvenile Court for Children and Youth to extend this adoption.
-The boy was six years old.
-After analyzing the legal process, and after determining that the couple met all the necessary legal requirements, the application was decided.
-"Considering that a requirement of Brazilian adoption law is that the child is placed in contact with adults, to provide it with financial and social stability and have a stable relationship," the judge allowed the other partner to adopt the child.
-After time for appeal, the child's birth certificate was amended to contain the names of the male couple without the words "mother" and "father", and the grandparents on each side.